This guide walks you through creating a waffle chart to visualize penguin data filtered by year and sex.

 - In the network view, click the "Create Node" button or double-click in the empty space to create a new node.
 Search for the

-node. - Configure the
+Fetch Datanode. - Configure the

-node:- Set the
+Fetch Datanode:- Set the

 - Set the